Amara Asavananda

-Amara Asavananda (อมรา อัศวนนท์; RTGS: Amara Atsawanon, born May 6, 1937) is a Thai actress and the second runner-up of Miss Thailand 1953.
+Amara Asavananda (อมรา อัศวนนท์; RTGS: Amara Atsawanon, born 6 May 1937) is a Thai actress and beauty pageant titleholder who placed second runner-up of Miss Thailand 1953.
 She is the first daughter of Luang Prachoet-aksoralak (Sombhoj Asavananda) and Madam Georgette Asavananda.
 Her father was Thai and her mother was French.
 She was the 2nd Runner-up Miss Thailand 1953 and she competed in Miss Universe 1954 pageant competition held in United States.